 Funded by the gifts of everyday working Americans and community-minded businesses, their contributions make a difference in shaping the lives of PSA recipients and struggling communities.

 Propel Scholars Award (PSA) is on a mission to end the cycle of poverty by supporting students from underserved communities with scholarship opportunities, character-building service work, and money management instruction and resources.
 PSA disrupts the familial patterns of lack and serves as a social equalizer.

-To be an endowed scholarship fund leading the charge to support low-income students with access to post-secondary education, financial literacy, and the promotion of service work in disenfranchised communities.
+To be an endowed scholarship fund leading the nation's charge to support low-income students with access to post-secondary education, financial literacy, and the promotion of service work in disenfranchised communities.

-PSA hopes to award select scholarship winners with a $2,500 renewable award covering four years of the undergraduate experience.
-Scholarship awards are renewable funds for students who annually participate in the PSA financial literacy course and annually complete 50 hours of community service in their hometown or any other struggling community.
+Propel Scholars Award scholarship is a need-base award available to students residing in low-income communities outlined by the US Department of Housing and Urban Development.
+Scholarship winners receive a $2,500 renewable award covering four years of the undergraduate experience.
+Recipients will receive a total of $10,000 in scholarship funds.
+Scholarship awards are renewed for students who annually participate in the PSA's Propelling Forward: Summer Financial Literacy program annually and complete 50 hours of community service in their hometown or other struggling communities.

 Propelling Forward is a five-week summer financial literacy boot camp co-facilitated by the Propel Scholars Award team and leading industry experts.
 From mid-June to mid-July, students will have an online learning experience covering the foundational principles of money management, credit-building, and receive an introduction to investing.
 Propelling Forward is a low-cost summer enrichment experience seeking to introduce or re-orientate students to intelligent money choices.